datawookie/recipes/sauces/brine.md

 Brines and marinades serve a similar purpose: they both make meat taste better.
 While a marinade adds flavour, a brine gives moisture.

-A brine would usually be used with lean meat, which due to the lack of fact, can dry out when cooked.
+A brine would usually be used with lean meat, which due to the lack of fat, can dry out when cooked.
 Brines work well with pork, chicken and turkey.

 ## Ingredients